wenjian80/stackedit/readme.md.md

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/node_ready.JPG)

-4. Now go in the master node and type the below command to check the status.
+3. Now go in the master node and type the below command to check the status.

      kubectl get po

 ## Step 6: 6_Check_Kubedns.sh
 **[Run on master node ONLY]**

-1.
+1. This steps is to check if k8 networking is setup properly and the nodes can communicate via cluster ip and k8 networking.
+2.

 ## Step 7: 7_Kube_proxy.sh
 **[Run on master node ONLY]**